Tax Guide for Self-Employed Photographers: Expenses & AIA

 Software: A Recurring Deduction

 Adobe's Photography Plan (Lightroom + Photoshop) costs ~£10–£20/month depending on storage.
 Capture One runs ~£15–£22/month.
 These are fully deductible as business software — just keep your subscription confirmations.
+If you edit and meet clients from home, you can also claim a working from home deduction for the business proportion of your bills.

 Expenses You Can't Claim